anonaddy/anonaddy/README.md

 Each forwarded email has a Reply-To: header set.
 This header will look something like this:

-Reply-To: "sender@example.com" <<alias+59fhbf7f1ea374c9182ac0f269m3192501fep210@johndoe.anonaddy.com>>
+Reply-To: <<span class="break-words"><alias+hello=example.com@johndoe.anonaddy.com></span>>

-Where sender@example.com is the address of the person who sent you the email and the part between the '<' '>' is the alias (alias@johndoe.anonaddy.com in this case) that forwarded the email along with a "hash" added as an extension after the "+".
-In order to reply successfully you must keep this entire email address and display name intact, do not remove the "sender@example.com" display name part.
+Where hello@example.com is the address of the person who sent you the email and alias@johndoe.anonaddy.com is the alias that forwarded you the email.

+Almost all mail clients respect the Reply-To: header, so all you need to do is click reply and it should automatically fill the To: field with the correct address.

+Some users have reported that Gmail's web mail has not been using the Reply-To header.
+If this is the case then you will have to manually copy the value of the Reply-To header and use this instead.

 To check if a reply has worked properly check in your dashboard if the reply count has been incremented for that alias.

+#### **How do I send email from an alias?**

+This works in the same way as replying to an email.

+Let's say that you have the alias **first@johndoe.anonaddy.com** and you want to send an email to **hello@example.com**.

+All you need to do is enter the following in the To: field.

+<span class="break-words"><first+hello=example.com@johndoe.anonaddy.com></span>

+> **Note**: you must send the email from a verified recipient on your account.

+Then send the email exactly as you would any other.
+To check that the email has sent successfully, look in your dashboard at the sent count column and see if it has been incremented for that alias.

+This works exactly the same for UUID/Random Word aliases, additional usernames and custom domains.

+You can even use the send from feature to create an alias on the fly that does not yet exist.
+This only works for standard aliases or those at custom domains that behave as a catch-all.

+You must generate aliases that use shared domains (e.g. circus.waltz449@anonaddy.me) beforehand in order to be able to send from them.

 #### **Will people see my real email if I reply to a forwarded one?**